 People may confuse cold sores with other lesions, such as canker sores.
 Canker sores are ulcers that form inside the mouth and may look like white circles with reddish halos.

 Cold sores are fluid-filled blisters that usually appear on the lips or around the mouth.
-They go through these stages:
+They go through the following stages:

 - The affected area tingles, itches, or burns.

 - The blisters may leak or ooze liquid.

 Cold sores can resemble other skin lesions, so it is a good idea for people to get a diagnosis from a doctor, nurse, or pharmacist before considering a treatment.